Plav–Gusinje massacres (1912–1913): Early events

 Civil administration in the region since the beginning of the annexation was organized as a military administration.
 It was divided into five captaincies: Gusinje, Vojno Selo, Vusanje, Plav and Brezojevica.
 A gendarmerie was founded for the enforcement of administrative measures and law.
 Niko Vucelić, a local Orthodox Slav from Brezojevica, a village north of Plav was put in charge of the military administration by Vešović.
 In December 1912, the five captaincies were united into a single one for the whole region under that of Vasojevići.
 After the rest of the Eastern Detachment left, under the military administration of the battalion of Vasojevići pillaging and robberies against the local population began.
 The military administration in some cases openly supported crimes against the locals and created a situation in which crimes against Muslims were not viewed as punishable acts and crimes.

 The campaign of forced conversions was put forward by Serb Orthodox Patriarch Gavrilo Dožić.
 Minister of Church Affairs, Mirko Mijušković made it a law of the Montenegrin state on December 21, 1912.
 The law directed the Orthodox priesthood to mass convert Muslims and Catholics to Serbian Orthodoxy.
-The conversion campaign was implemented since January and intensified in March under when Brigadier Avro Cemović became head of the military administration of Plav-Gusinje.
+The conversion campaign was implemented since January and intensified in March under when Brigadier Avram Cemović became head of the military administration of Plav-Gusinje.
 On March 23, Cemović in a report noted that until then about 3,000 Muslims had been converted.
 The total number of the forced conversions by the end of the campaign may have reached more than 10,000 people without including figures from villages north of Plav and those of refugees.
 Mulla Šaban Musić (Shaban Musiqi/Musaj) in order to help the locals to convert without renouncing their true beliefs, issued a fatwa which absolved those who converted from any sins.

 Avro Cemović established the extraordinary military court of the region under Vukota Pantović.
 The order for its establishment was given by the Minister of War of Montenegro, Dušan Vuković.
 Its three members were Montenegrin military commanders, Vuksan Dragović and Milan Vešović, and Hajro Basić/Bashiqi who was a local Muslim hodja.
 Basić collaborated with Cemović and converted to Orthodoxy for a payment of 100 perpers and various privileges.
 He took the name Balša Balšić and was promoted to the rank of major in the Montenegrin army.
 One of this first actions in the court was to condemn to death some of his cousins who refused to convert.